n0xa/m5stick-nemo/README.md

 ![M5-Nemo on M5StickC family and M5Cardputer](https://github.com/n0xa/m5stick-nemo/blob/main/M5-Nemo.jpg)

-## bmorc changelog
+## My changelog
+* Added Deauthentication functionality to targetted APs when usin Nemo Portal in Clone mode and from Scanning
+* Added option in Setup to Mount/Unmount SDCard when using M5StickC devices
 * Created new file to handle SPI/SD if not using CARDPUTER
-* SDCARD is now starting and working on M5StickC Plus2
+* SDCARD is now working on M5StickC Plus2

-## bmorc Known Issues
-* Nothing yet

-## bmorc ToDo list
+## My ToDo list
-* Add an option on settings to (on EEPROM flag, maybe?) to start/stop using SDCARD, without having to flash new firmware
 * ideas?